 Amy was born into a Jewish family in Cleveland, Ohio in the earIy 1950s.
 She moved to the Boston area to attend Brandeis University and stayed in the area for 32 years.
 Her first exposure to social justice activism came through reading about the resistance to the Holocaust in the fifth grade.
 Throughout Amy’s college years she was involved in anti-Vietnam protests.
 She participated in the second wave of the U.S. women’s movement and the growing post-Stonewall LGBT movement.
 Amy has become increasingly focused on efforts to build bridges between and alliances among communities that have traditionally been at odds.
 This focus includes supporting efforts that integrate voices and issues of marginalized groups into mainstream progressive organizations.
-Amy and her partner Katina have been together for twenty-four years and were legally married in Massachusetts in 2009.
+Amy and her partner Katina have been together since 1991 and were legally married in Massachusetts in 2009.
 In 2001, they moved to Asheville and have never regretted it.
 They both feel firmly planted in their new community.
 These days Amy enjoys spending time with their granddaughter, friends, and family; playing piano; practicing qigong; witnessing the effective work and impact of the Tzedek Social Justice Fellows; and, after a long hiatus due to illness, singing once again with her beloved community women’s chorus, Womansong of Asheville.

 Director of Philanthropic Partnerships,

 Amy Mandel Katina Rodis Fund